 Stability for Wealth Building Vs Income

-Income tends to be more fixed than wealth building.
+Income investments are thought to be more stable than wealth building investments.
 This is because the value of many assets that are used to build wealth fluctuate in value, often daily.

 Time Frame for Wealth Building Vs Income